FHA Journal · Sarasota

 What is the minimum down payment for an FHA loan in Sarasota?

 With a 580 or higher credit score, the minimum FHA down payment is 3.5% of the purchase price.
 On a $450,000 home, that's $15,750 down.
 If your credit score is between 500 and 579, FHA requires a 10% down payment.
-Down payment funds can come from savings, gifts from family, employer programs, or down payment assistance programs like Florida Housing's Hometown Heroes.
+Down payment funds can come from savings, gifts from family, or employer programs.

 Does the FHA loan limit in Sarasota include closing costs?